Emily L. Gillespie

 SERNEC TCN Herbarium Assistants

 Ashley, Kristen and Katrina all came into the herbarium as freshman Federal Work Study students and quickly mastered basic herbarium and record keeping.
 When our NSF grant got up and running in late Fall 2014, they focused their effort on troubleshooting protocols, learning a good amount of plant taxonomy, and fundamentals of photography.
-These three are now the glue that holds all visitors, short-term research students and work study students together, taking on virtually all duties in the herbarium like pros.
-(They're really awesome).
+These three have now all moved on to nursing or pharmacy school, but they got us up and running properly.

 Seniors Shad Mitchell and Michael Peterson joined the herbarium in September 2015 as student employees on our current NSF grant to digitize the collection.

 Shad was in my intro course a few semesters ago and now volunteers for the same course as a learning assistant, and Michael came to us by way of MU's Museum Studies course run by Dr. Suzanne Strait.
-They've both quickly gotten up to speed and are now barcoding, imaging and filing like they've been here forever.
+They've both quickly gotten up to speed and moved our digitization process forward significantly.
+Shad's now moved on to a graduate program at Rowan University and Michael is looking at enrolling in nursing school.